-The company's future viability is ultimately dependent on the performance of the wider trading group owned by the company's immediate parent undertaking, ABPA Holdings Limited ("ABPAH"), and group management's decisions on the flow of capital.
-ABP (Jersey) Ltd the company's parent undertaking has confirmed that it will continue to finance the company to enable it to meet its liabilities as they fall due.
+The company's viability is ultimately dependent on the performance of the wider trading group owned by the company's immediate parent undertaking, ABPA Holdings Limited ("ABPAH"), and group managements's decisions on the flow of capital.
+ABP (Jersey) Limited, the company's ultimate parent undertaking, has confirmed that it will continue to finance the company to enable it to meet its liabilities to 30 June 2024.